Top 10 Reasons for Slow Internet

 Quick Fix: Relocate Your Equipment

 Depending on the layout of your home, there are a few different spots we recommend placing your equipment.
-If you live in a one-story home, the best place for your router would be in the center of the house away from other chords or large pieces of furniture.
-If you live in a multi-story home, it is best to place your router on the highest level as WiFi signal travels downward better than upward.
+If you live in a one-story home, place your router in the center of the house away from chords or furniture.
+If you live in a multi-story home, place your router on the highest level as WiFi signal travels down better.
 Aside from that, it’s best to place your equipment on the highest level of furniture in your home, off the floor, and as far away as possible from highly-wired areas like your TV or computer station.
 This helps eliminate potential signal interference.